Google’s E-A-T Explained

 In addition, Google’s explanation of how search engines work states that source expertise is one of the factors.

-This means that it is unlikely that Google suddenly switched to focus on links and measuring behavioral factors.
+This means that it is unlikely that Google suddenly switched to focusing on links and measuring behavioral factors.
 Expertise, authoritativeness, and trustworthiness are other things that matter more in some searches.
 But they do matter.

 So what does all of that mean for a small business website owner?